zowe/docs-site/docs/user-guide/cli-using-integrating-apiml.md

 * `--base-path`: Indicates the base path of the API ML instance that you want to access.

-    - To establish a base path, see instructions for [Zowe V2 profiles](#specifying-a-base-path-with-zowe-v2-profiles) or [Zowe V1 profiles](#specifying-a-base-path-with-zowe-v1-profiles).
+    - To establish a base path, see instructions for [Zowe V2 profiles](#specifying-a-base-path-with-zowe-v2-profiles).
 * `--disable-defaults`: Prevents default values from being stored in service profiles.
 If you do not use this flag, the defaults can override values in your base profile.

 :::note